All You Need To Know About Defence Space Research Organisation

-The government has recently apporved making of Defence Space Research Organisation (DSRO).
+The government has recently approved making of Defence Space Research Organisation (DSRO).
 This post will tell you all you need to know about DSRO and Defence Space Agency (DSA).

 What is Defence Space Research Organisation (DSRO)?

 DSRO stands for Defence Space Research Organisation.
-It is a new organisation which will be created in field space security field.
-It will be seconf such organisation after Defence Space Agency(DSA).
-Both agencies are aimed at developing a multidimensional approach to using outer space for strategic purposes.
+It is a new organisation in the field of space & security field.
+It will be one such organisation after Defence Space Agency(DSA).
+Both agencies aimed at developing a multidimensional approach using outer space for strategic purposes.

 DSRO would be provided with a team of scientists and would be working in close coordination with the tri-services integrated Defence staff officers.